gaswelder/immutability-helper-helper/README.md

 # immutability-helper-helper

-This is a wrapper around `immutability-helper` - a library that helps to produce a mutated copy of data without changing the original source.
+This is a wrapper around [`immutability-helper`](https://github.com/kolodny/immutability-helper) - a library that helps to produce a mutated copy of data without changing the original source.
 This wrapper exists because the original syntax is too messy.
-Mongo syntax was not a great example to begin with.

 ## Examples

+Examples below show how the same operation would be done using immutability-helper directly, and then using this wrapper.

 ### Simple push